glovving/studio-project/README.md

 Currently the feed function has 5 different responses:

 **1) calling end() function**
-Like the play() function, I have added a if statement in the beginning to check the number of strikes, if the user has accrued 3 strikes the end() function is called:
+I added an if statement in the beginning to check the number of strikes, if the user has accrued 3 strikes the end() function is called:
 ```
   feed(){